-During September of 1941, the SS 2nd in-command, and a personal favorite of Hitler, Reinhard Heydrich, who was 1 of the Holocaust masterminds, agreed to replace the ineffectual Otto Neurath as the Czech governor.
+In September of 1941, the SS 2nd in command, and a personal favourite of Hitler, Reinhard Heydrich, who was 1 of the Holocaust masterminds, agreed to replace the ineffectual Otto Neurath as the Czech governor.
 Heydrich thoroughly understood the part that the Nazi-founded Protectorate of Moravia and Bohemia had in the war efforts of Germany, as the hugely industrialized area was the location of 2 of the biggest armament factories in Europe—one in Brno, and the other in Pilsen.

 Simultaneously, the Czech government was encountering a crisis of credibility in the eyes of Britain.
-After the British signed the Munich Pact (which was an appeasement pact that would annex the Sudetenland area of Czechoslovakia to the Nazis), 1000’s of Slovaks and Czechs traveled overseas to fight, and the few who remained in the occupied country got involved in underground resistance.
-Furthermore, instead of occupying Czechoslovakia, a cabinet of sympathetic Czech helpers were able to help the Nazis rule here.
+After the British signed the Munich Pact (which was an appeasement pact that would annex the Sudetenland area of Czechoslovakia to the Nazis), 1000’s of Slovaks and Czechs travelled overseas to fight.
+The few who remained in the occupied country got involved in the underground resistance.
+Furthermore, instead of occupying Czechoslovakia, a cabinet of sympathetic Czech helpers was able to help the Nazis rule here.
 The exiled PM, Edvard Beneš, was regarded by the Allies as the self-proclaimed spokesman of a complicit country.

-On the 27th May 1942, in the morning, Heydrich was traveling down Kobylisy hill to make his daily commute.
-As his open, unaccompanied car reduced speed at a hairpin turning, Gabčík leaped in front of Heydrich’s vehicle and aimed the Sten machine gun he had at Heydrich, and pulled the trigger.
+On the 27th May 1942, in the morning, Heydrich was travelling down Kobylisy hill to make his daily commute.
+As his open, unaccompanied car reduced speed at a hairpin turning, Gabčík leapt in front of Heydrich’s vehicle and aimed the Sten machine gun he had at Heydrich, and pulled the trigger.
 However, the gun did not work (it had probably jammed).

-Heydrich ordered his chauffeur to halt, and pulled his own gun out.
-At this moment, Kubiš came in from the rear, and hurled a homemade grenade which missed and detonated outside the vehicle.
+Heydrich ordered his chauffeur to halt and pulled his own gun out.
+At this moment, Kubiš came in from the rear and hurled a homemade grenade which missed and detonated outside the vehicle.
 However, this explosion was sufficient to injure Heydrich, who was ushered into a local hospital, where he passed away several days later.
-During his funeral—which was the most prestigious Nazi funeral event ever—Hitler seemed genuinely upset, and Heydrich was proclaimed as the role-model for all members of the SS.
+During his funeral—which was the most prestigious Nazi funeral event ever—Hitler seemed genuinely upset, and Heydrich was proclaimed as the role model for all SS members.

 In the Protectorate, the response of the Nazis was barbaric.
 Martial law got declared, 2 villages were promptly demolished, and in the following months, 5000 people were killed.
 A reward was offered for information resulting in the arrest of the killers.
 A member of a different unit of paratroopers, Karel Čurda, betrayed his colleagues.
-On the 18th June, at 4:15am, the Gestapo approached the Methodius and Sts Cyril Church that the two paratroopers were hiding in, on Resslova street.
-Following a 2 hour fight, Kubiš, who was guarding the church’s nave, was killed alongside 2 other guards.
+On the 18th June, at 4:15 am, the Gestapo approached the Methodius and Sts Cyril Church that the two paratroopers were hiding in on Resslova street.
+Following two hours of fighting, Kubiš, guarding the church’s nave, was killed alongside 2 other guards.
 Gabčík, along with 3 other paratroopers, took his own life in the crypt beneath.